strolch-li/strolch/li.strolch.service/README.md

 	GRANT ALL PRIVILEGES ON DATABASE cacheduserdb to cacheduser;
 	GRANT CONNECT ON DATABASE cacheduserdb TO cacheduser;

-	create user transactionaluser with password 'test';
-	create database transactionaluserdb;
-	GRANT ALL PRIVILEGES ON DATABASE transactionaluserdb to transactionaluser;
-	GRANT CONNECT ON DATABASE transactionaluserdb TO transactionaluser;

 	create user cacheduserauditsversioning with password 'test';
 	create database cacheduserauditsversioningdb;
 	GRANT ALL PRIVILEGES ON DATABASE cacheduserauditsversioningdb to cacheduserauditsversioning;